Lightning-AI/litgpt/tutorials/evaluation.md

 Please note that the `litgpt evaluate` command run an internal model conversion.
-This is only necessary the first time you want to evaluate a model.
-To skip the conversion, when you want to evaluate a model a second time, you can pass the `--skip_conversion true` argument:
+This is only necessary the first time you want to evaluate a model, and it will skip the conversion steps if you run the `litgpt evaluate` on the same checkpint directory again.

+In some cases, for example, if you modified the model in the `checkpoint_dir` since the first `litgpt evaluate` call, you need to use the `--force_conversion` flag to to update the files used by litgpt evaluate accordingly:

 ```
 litgpt evaluate \
   --checkpoint_dir checkpoints/microsoft/phi-2/ \
   --batch_size 4 \
   --out_dir evaluate_model/ \
-  --skip_conversion true
+  --force_conversion true
 ```

 &nbsp;